-Ms. Cheng has been a Managing Director, Investments with Brightwood Capital Advisors, LLC ("Brightwood") since August 2019.
-In that role, Ms. Cheng focuses on providing a range of debt and minority equity growth capital to companies in the western region of the United States across five industry verticals: Healthcare Services, Business Services, Technology/Media/Telecom, Franchising and Transportation & Logistics.
+Cornelia Cheng Director since 2021 Age 55 Ms. Cheng runs MGG Investment Group LLC ("MGG") Western Region since April 2022 and is responsible for originating, underwriting and managing investments across the MGG platform.
+She is also a member of the MGG ESG Committee.
+Prior to joining MGG, Ms. Cheng was Managing Director, Western Region Investments with direct lending fund Brightwood Capital Advisors, LLC ("Brightwood") between August 2019 and April 2022.
+In that role, Ms. Cheng focused on providing a range of debt and minority equity growth capital to companies in the western region of the United States across five industry verticals: Healthcare Services, Business Services, Technology/Media/Telecom, Franchising and Transportation & Logistics.
 Prior to joining Brightwood, she served as an independent consultant between January 2019 and August 2019.
-Prior to that, between 2002 and 2018, Ms. Cheng served at Prudential Private Capital (formerly Prudential Capital Group), most recently as Head of the Greater Los Angeles Investment Team, sourcing, executing and managing a portfolio of private placement senior debt, mezzanine debt and minority equity investments in publicly traded and private companies across industries, including hospitals and REITs that invest in a range of property types, from commercial, industrial, retail, self-storage to senior housing properties.
+Prior to that, between 2002 and 2018, Ms. Cheng served at Prudential Private Capital (formerly Prudential Group), most recently as Head of the Greater Los Angeles Investment Team, sourcing, executing and managing a portfolio of private placement senior debt, mezzanine debt and minority equity investments in publicly traded and private companies across industries, including hospitals and REITs that invest in a range of property types, from commercial, industrial, retail, self-storage to senior housing properties.
 Ms. Cheng previously held positions in the high yield, leverage finance, sponsor coverage, corporate finance and debt capital markets groups with investment banking firm CIBC World Markets in New York and San Francisco.
 She was also previously with the M&A team, Internal Consulting Group and Economics Department at First Interstate Bank in Los Angeles, CA. Since 2020, Cornelia Cheng is a member of the Board of Directors of The Association for Corporate Growth ("ACG"), Los Angeles Chapter and chairs its Diversity, Equity and Inclusion Committee.
-Since 2021, Ms. Cheng co-chairs ACG Global's Diversity, Equity and Inclusion Task Force, and serves on two committees: Communications and Contents.

-Ms. Cheng's prior experience of sourcing, executing and managing debt and equity investments led the Board to conclude she should be nominated to serve as director.

-Boyd W. Hendrickson Director since 2005 Age 77

-Mr. Hendrickson served as the Chief Executive Officer of Skilled Healthcare Group, Inc. ("SHG") from April 2002 through November 2013.
+Since 2021, Ms. Cheng co-chairs ACG Global's Diversity, Equity and Inclusion Committee.
+Since 2021, Ms. Cheng co-chairs ACG Global's Diversity, Equity and Incl Ms. Cheng's prior experience of sourcing, executing and managing debt and equity investments led the Board to conclude she should be nominated to serve as director.
+Boyd W. Hendrickson Director since 2005 Age 78 Mr. Hendrickson served as the Chief Executive Officer of Skilled Healthcare Group, Inc. ("SHG") from April 2002 through November 2013.
 From November 2013 through December 2014, Mr. Hendrickson served as a consultant to SHG.
 Mr. Hendrickson also served as a Member of the Board of Directors of SHG from August 2003 through November 2013, including as Chairman of the Board of Directors of SHG from December 2005 through November 2013.
 SHG was a publicly-traded company with subsidiaries that own and operate skilled nursing and assisted living facilities.
 In February 2015, SHG was acquired by Genesis HealthCare, Inc. Prior to joining SHG, Mr. Hendrickson was the President and Chief Executive Officer of Evergreen Healthcare, LLC, an operator of long-term health care facilities, from January 2000 through April 2002.
 Additionally, since 2005, Mr. Hendrickson has served as a managing member of Executive Search Solutions, LLC, a provider of recruiting services to the health care services industry.
 Mr. Hendrickson is a member of the Board of Directors of Earthling Interactive, a private software development company, and is a former member of senior management and the Boards of Directors of Beverly Enterprises, Inc. and Hallmark Health Services.